GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 The protected application delegates trust to a Google Cloud service account, which Pomerium runs as, and Pomerium performs user-based authorization for each route.
 This turns Pomerium into a bridge between a user-centric and a service-centric authorization model.

-## Before you begin

-This guide assumes that you have editor access to a Google Cloud project that can be used for isolated testing and a DNS zone that you are able to control.
-DNS does not need to be inside Google Cloud for the example to work.

 ## Setup

 To deploy Pomerium to Cloud Run, a [special image](https://console.cloud.google.com/gcr/images/pomerium-io/GLOBAL/pomerium) is available at